 The proposed zone change promotes pedestrian-friendly site design and development by changing the zoning of properties from CR or CO zoning, which allow auto-oriented development, to MU-II, which requires new development to meet pedestrian-oriented design standards.
 The MU-II zone requires, for example, that parking lots be located behind or beside buildings and new buildings provide large windows for retail uses on ground-floor street-facing facades.
 This encourages pedestrian activity and a sense of place, as well as contributing to a sustainable urban environment because this type of development encourages walking, which helps reduce single-occupancy vehicle trips.
+New development on properties proposed to change from CR to MU-III zoning will also need to be more pedestrian friendly.
+For example, the MU-III zone requires entrances facing the street and does not allow parking between new buildings and the street.
 The proposed zone change therefore conforms with this goal and policy.